 A Neurokinin-1 Receptor Antagonist for the Treatment of Itch in Epidermolysis Bullosa (EB) Patients

-Once the study is completed, you will have the option to continue receiving the study drug for up to 1 year.
+Once the study is completed, participants will have the option to continue receiving the drug for up to 1 year.

 This study does NOT require participation in the “Characteristics” study first.

 This study is funded by a grant from EB Research Partnership.